-The condition of the financial markets and prevailing interest rates have fluctuated in the past and are likely to fluctuate in the future, which could have an adverse effect on the market prices of the 4.875% Notes due 2026.
+The condition of the financial markets and fluctuations in prevailing interest rates could have an adverse effect on the market prices of the 4.875% Notes due 2026.
 In general, as market interest rates rise, debt securities bearing interest at fixed rates of interest decline in value.
 Consequently, if you purchase 4.875% Notes due 2026 bearing interest at fixed rates and market interest rates increase, the market values of those 4.875% Notes due 2026 may decline.
 We cannot predict the future level of market interest rates.